-She is also a contributing writer for Acoustic Guitar and Classical Guitar magazines, and has written for Guitar World magazine.
+She is also a contributing writer for Acoustic Guitar, Classical Guitar magazines, and Guitar World magazine.

 Prior to Fender, France served as the public relations and content manager for Mad Sun Marketing, a boutique music and audio marketing firm based in the metropolitan Boston area.